 This comfortable lower level room with a luxurious Queen size bed and en-suite bathroom with rain shower leads on to the beautiful courtyard filled with indigenous succulents, colourful potted flowers and Bougainville’s.
 All our rooms are equipped with flat screen satellite television, minibar fridge stocked with cold drinks, tea and coffee making station and hairdryer.
 The Smugglers’ Cottage is less than 1 minutes’ walk from the beach.

 For the more discerning smuggler, please note that the WiFi connectivity is very slow.
 Furthermore, Smugglers’ Cottage does not have any self-catering facilities, we are a Bed and Breakfast only.
 Please remember to reserve a table at one of the many fine restaurants in the village prior to your arrival.

 Due to the current, persisting drought in the Western Cape we kindly urge our guests to help us save our precious water.
-Should you wish to help us in our efforts of saving water, please use the buckets provided during your shower, we make use of this gray water to water our gardens.
 Ask your friendly host of other ways you can contribute to saving water.